Evidence-Based Policing Matrix

 Location in the Matrix; Methodological Rigor; Outcome:

-Micro places; General; Proactive; Rigorous; Mixed findings
+Micro places; General; Proactive; Rigorous; Mixed effects

 What police practice or strategy was examined?